allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 The following article has two parts.
 The first part describes improving [Allegro iOS app](https://itunes.apple.com/pl/app/allegro/id305659772?l=pl&mt=8) launch time by adopting static linking and sums it up with a&nbsp;speedup analysis.
-The second part describes how I&nbsp;managed to launch a custom macOS app using not-yet-fully-released dyld3
+The second part describes how I&nbsp;managed to launch a&nbsp;custom macOS app using not-yet-fully-released dyld3
-[dynamic linker](https://en.wikipedia.org/wiki/Dynamic_linker) and also completes with a&nbsp;speedup analysis.
+[dynamic linker](https://en.wikipedia.org/wiki/Dynamic_linker) and also completes with an app launch speedup analysis.

 ## Improving iOS app launch time